thomascate/etherpad-lite-cookbook/README.md

 - `postgresql` - we use postgres
 - `npm` - pg gem needs to be installed
 - `nginx` - Might not be the optimal way to run it
+- `database` - creates the database for you
+- `runit` - start up the etherpad-lite app server

 Attributes
 ----------